AlirezaGoshayesh/MovieHub/README.md

 # MovieHub

 In this project
--User can search a movie name
+- User can search a movie name
--User sees a list of movies matching the name searched -By selecting any movie, user sees a new screen containing details of the movie
+- User sees a list of movies matching the name searched
+- By selecting any movie, user sees a new screen containing details of the movie

 Technologies and libraries:
 - Single Activity